Dampening parameter distributional shifts under robust control and gain scheduling: Introduction

-For nonlinear dynamic systems approximated by lower-order models, the state-input distribution of the true underlying system is naturally coupled with the parameter distribution of these lower-order models.
-In particular, applying a new control law may result in exploring new regions of the state-input space of the true system, which may require a new lower-order model with new parameters to fit the system behavior.
-Therefore, the distributional shifts in the parameters, which may invalidate the premises of the quadratic stability condition, can be dampened by employing ideas from the data-conforming framework \citep{ramadan2024data} through dampening the shifts in the state-input space.

-In this paper we equip the robust control and gain-scheduling methods with the data-conforming framework.
-Mathematically, this is done by incorporating affine regularization terms and linear matrix inequality (LMI) constraints that enforce the consistency to the learning data.
-This formulation conserves the nature of semi-definite-program (SDP)-based robust control and gain-scheduling problems.
-This provides a level of scalability to handle problems with high state-input dimensions and, hence, guarantees the applicability of our framework to various real-world problems.
+Mathematically, to equip the robust control and gain-scheduling methods with the data-conforming framework, we incorporate affine regularization terms and linear matrix inequality (LMI) constraints that enforce the consistency to the learning data.
+This formulation conserves the nature of convex semi-definite-program (SDP)-based robust control and gain-scheduling problems, offering a level of scalability to handle problems with high state-input dimensions and, hence, guarantees the applicability of our framework to various real-world problems.